turingschool/mod-0-project-be/section0/README.md

 The first step for networking in your new career as a software developer is to assess the network you currently have.
 [Please complete this activity](https://careerdev.turing.edu/module-1-prework/networking_prework_activity) and be prepared to share the link to the tracker you create (note: to make your own copy, go to File>Make a Copy).
 You’ll also respond to these questions in the submission survey:

 - Please rate on a scale of 1-4 how easy the networking activity was for you.

+2, I have a decent amount of connections and friends involved in the programming community but I'm not used to this type of assessment of the connections like this.

 - As you start at Turing, what are your biggest questions or concerns about networking?

+How effective are methods like this in contrast to non-tracked communication and relationship development?

 ### Interviewing

 Whatever your comfort level with interviewing, an effective interview comes down to being able to communicate about who you are.
 Please prepare responses to these questions to fill into the Submission Survey:

 - Tell us about yourself.
 What is your background?
 Why are you pursuing a career in software development?

+  I used to have more of a focus in art, design & illustration in college, but I've wanted other skills and to pursue something different for a while now.
+I still enjoy art as a hobby & for personal projects but I'd rather work on developing new apps or games with code as a full time career.
+I believe that my history with art will help me when it comes to future projects in the long term of software development but I'm invested in learning the fundamentals and seeing where I can go from there.

 - What are your goals for this career?

+  To be able to successfully develop intriguing apps & programs, find a fulfilling position that works on interesting projects and be able to merge a lot of my passions into potential projects thru coding.
+Another goal is having a good structural knowledge of different parts of the process from backend to frontend in order to eventually become a full stack developer.

 - As you start at Turing, what are your biggest questions or concerns about interviewing?

+  How do I prepare for the types of challenges + procedures that will happen in the interviewing process, and who do most graduates usually go to 1st after they graduate?
+What part of the software industry looks for Turing Graduates most often?

 ### Materials